noraeisner/LATTE/README.md

 The next release will allow for the option to model the transit-like events using the open source package *Pyaneti* [@pyaneti] which uses a Bayesian approach with an MCMC sampling to determine the parameters of the best-fit.

+Future releases will also allow for modeling and removal of periodic trends in the light curve.
+This is useful for the detection and circumbinary planets and for the analysis of multi-star systems.

 ### License

-LATTE can be used under GNU LESSER GENERAL PUBLIC LICENSE V3 License.
+LATTE can be used under GNU Lesser General Public License v3.0

 ### Acknowledgements

-We thank all of the Planet Hunters *TESS* volunteers whose dedication to the project encouraged me to write this analysis tool.
-We am also extremely grateful to all of the support provided by the Zooniverse team and the Oxford exoplanet group.
+I thank all of the Planet Hunters *TESS* volunteers whose dedication to the project encouraged me to write this analysis tool.
+I am also extremely grateful to all of the support provided by the Zooniverse team and the Oxford exoplanet group.